aiftakher/aiftakher.github.io/_pages/about.md

 News
 ======
-10/5/2024: Our paper on Hybrid optimization algorithm for efficient process design got accepted at Computers and Chemical Engineering!
+10/5/2024: Our paper on hybrid optimization algorithm for efficient process design got accepted at Computers and Chemical Engineering!